 While IR can write off interest, UOMI is very rarely reduced as it is intended to compensate IR for the loss of opportunity created by the late payment.

-A taxpayer found to be in breach of the GAAR or a SAAR or transfer-pricing rules will therefore not face criminal charges but could challenge IR’s assessment of a SFP through the tax disputes process and challenge proceedings.
+A taxpayer found to be in breach of the general anti-avoidance rule (GAAR) or a specific anti-avoidance rule (SAAR) or transfer-pricing rules will therefore not face criminal charges but could challenge IR’s assessment of a SFP through the tax disputes process and challenge proceedings.

 A promoter of a tax avoidance arrangement can be liable for special penalties, imposed if an abusive tax position has been offered, sold, issued or promoted to ten or more persons in a tax year.
 This penalty is the sum of all tax shortfalls resulting from the promotion of the abusive tax position.

 There is a debate regarding whether something done that is so obviously tax avoidance that it will inevitably be set aside is done dishonestly so as to attract criminal sanction.
 That has yet to be resolved.

 A taxpayer in New Zealand can initiate the domestic tax disputes process concurrently with an application to the competent authority under the relevant DTA, to engage the mutual agreement procedure (MAP).
 The MAP sets out how New Zealand's competent authority will liaise with the competent authority of another affected tax jurisdiction to determine the correct application of the DTA to the taxpayer.
 Alternatively, IR can initiate this process with another contracting state to resolve foreseeable issues of interpretation.

 If the domestic tax disputes process results in a court decision, the New Zealand competent authority is bound by this decision, and must defend and explain the NZ position to other affected tax authorities.